Deepak123bharat/Game_using_lua/README.md

    2. double click on ```snake.exe```

 ## snakeGame/Game of fifteen
-   It is available all those users who have a Love game engine install on their system
+   It is available for all those users who have a Love game engine install on their system